gray-heron/rubi_server/README.md

 ## Hardware

-Currently, it is easy to make rubi_emedded work on any STM32F1 and STM32F3 microcontroller (provided it is equipped with a CAN bus).
+Currently, it is easy to make rubi_client work on any STM32F1 or STM32F3 microcontroller (provided it is equipped with a CAN bus).
 It was tested on the:

 <table>
     <tr>